NickAkincilar/Snowpark_Sample_DataEngineering/README.md

 4. Write the resulting dataframe to a physical Snowflake table
 5. Decrease the compute to 1 node

-Entire operation from increasing computem, reading the data, joining, summarizing & scaling down takes around 40-45 secs.
+Entire operation from increasing computem, reading the data, joining, summarizing & scaling down **takes about 40-45 secs** showing you the power & instant scalibity & performance of Snowflake

 ## Installing  Snowpark
 #### Your local environment such as PyCharm, Visual Studio, Jupyter & etc.